lyhiving/baserow2/docs/guides/running-the-dev-environment.md

 - [docker's cli reference](https://docs.docker.com/engine/reference/run/)
 - [docker composes reference](https://docs.docker.com/compose/)

-## Baserow Further Reading
+## Baserow further reading

-- See [contributing](../../CONTRIBUTING.md) for info on how to get started contributing to baserow.
+- See [contributing](../development/CONTRIBUTING.md) for info on how to get started contributing to baserow.
 - See [introduction](../getting-started/introduction.md) for more details on Baserow's architecture.
-- See [docker usage](../reference/baserow-docker-api.md) for more detail on how Baserow's docker setup can be used and configured.
+- See [baserow docker api](../reference/baserow-docker-api.md) for more detail on how Baserow's docker setup can be used and configured.
 - See [dev.sh](../development/dev_sh.md) for further detail on what dev.sh does and why